-The Cognitive Motor Neuroscience (CogMo) Lab is part of the Kinesiology program at Washington State University in Pullman, WA.
+The Cognitive Motor Neuroscience (CogMo) Lab is part of the Kinesiology program in the College of Education at Washington State University in Pullman, WA.
 We study the cognitive neuroscience of human movement.
 Specifically, we study the brain networks and cognitive processes that underlie motor behavior.
 We are also interested in understanding how we learn motor skills and how our movements change throughout our lifespan, in health and disease.
 We are particularly interested in the role of dopamine (a neurotransmitter that is widespread in the brain) in learning, movement, and reward processes.
 A change in dopamine levels in specific areas of the brain can cause disorders, such as Parkinson’s disease, and underlies substance use disorders.
 We use a combination of behavioral, neuroimaging (electroencephalography; EEG), and computational techniques and our interdisciplinary research combines approaches from Kinesiology, Cognitive Neuroscience, Psychology, Computer Science, and Engineering.

 Cognition powers activities of daily living, and includes processes such as memory, attention, and executive function (i.e., the ability to plan, organize, solve problems, and make decisions).
 Impairment in cognitive processes is linked to a decrease in quality of life and affects relationships with others and independence.
 Due to these associations, cognitive impairment is an important public health concern.